Costco Bagels - 5 Flavors Ranked, Storage Tip, Best Toppings

 The five bagel flavors that Costco sells are:

-- Toasted Sesame
+- Toasted Sesame Bagel

 I go more in-depth on the bagel flavors in the section below.

-Mix and Match Bagel Flavors
+You Can Mix And Match The Bagel Flavors

 You cannot purchase just one 6 pack of bagels; you must buy a dozen at a time.